lsankar4033/stethoscope/README.md

 1. new test cases
 2. scripts to run each client

-For 1, please file an issue describing any suggestions and for 2, please submit PRs to this repo!
+For 1, please file an issue describing any suggestions and for 2, please submit PRs to this repo.

 ## Test config format